worthingtonse/WEST-Protocol/A. Introduction.md

 <img align="left"  src="https://github.com/worthingtonse/WEST-Protocol/blob/main/zips/west.png" style="border-radius: 5%" height="200">

-## GOALS
-The Goals of the WEST Token are to create:
+## The goals of the WEST Token are to be:
 * The fastest token in the world and complete transactions in less than half a second.
 * The most scalable token in the world and will handle all the transactions it is given.
 * The most energy efficient token in the world and will use less electricity than a house.